sephajebi/home/_pages/about.md

 I hold an NSERC Canada Postdoctoral Research Award in Mathematics at the University of Toronto.
 I completed my PhD between 2020 and 2024 with Sophie Sophie Spirkl in the C&O department at the University of Waterloo.

 My first post-PhD appointment was Junior Faculty (Instructor) in Mathematics at Princeton University.
 I never made it to Princeton, courtesy of a <a href='https://www.whitehouse.gov/presidential-actions/2025/06/restricting-the-entry-of-foreign-nationals-to-protect-the-united-states-from-foreign-terrorists-and-other-national-security-and-public-safety-threats/'>presidential proclamation</a> that has been safeguarding the U.S. national security through such effective measures as denying entry to graph theorists solely on the basis of their citizenship.
-I spent Sep 2024 - Aug 2026 as a Postdoctoral Scholar at the University of Waterloo waiting for this to change.
+I spent 2024 - 2026 as a Postdoctoral Scholar at Waterloo waiting for this to change.
 It didn’t.